czyzby/gdx-lml/README.md

 - `Draggable` listener supported through `draggable` tag.
 The tag will add the listener to its direct parent actor.
 If the parent is a `DragPane`, it will set the listener to all its children instead.
 - `DragPane` group supported through `dragPane` tag.
 As most groups, accepts all widgets and converts plain text to labels.
 Allows to modify its content through actor dragging.
 - `itemWidth` and `itemHeight` attributes added to `gridGroup` tag.
+- `image` (with `icon` alias) attribute available for `VisImageButton` and `VisImageTextButton`.
+These attributes replace `imageUp` drawable in buttons' styles: if this is the only drawable in the style, it will be always drawn on the button.
+You can just use a single style without any icons and manage buttons' images through these attributes.